CharlieMid/FeD/README.md

   ### Stand van zaken
   hier dit ging goed & dit was lastig (neem ook screenshots op van delen van je website en code)

+  to do lijstje:
+de form (only half) add the js to the first hambruger menu
+2nd page (only half)
+mkake header sticky ( i gave up) social footer

+(bg color, line height, margin toen aanpassen, span, lil griddy hit the groddy ayyyyy

+then tried to disperse the margin but with grid on the whole section but it messed with the other grid and everthing was in the first. then the sizing of the li, didnt want to use margin but couldt find aythting. then figured i could give the grid an em size + change the sizing of the colum in % to give a right padding effect)

+(header fixed thingy)

+(blog posts, eerst met margin wil naar grid werken. order flexy thing, ging decent. wat general stylig en order van css veranderd, zindex omdat footer img eroverheen ging)

+did the footer buttons, grid. then i changed my fonts settings cuz of a adobe accoutn switch, but it messed a little with the fonts thickness, but ill worry bout that later

+root en dergleijke aangepast. kleure pink and orange style 1 en 2, betere benaming en meer dingen root.
+Svg icon styling in general styling gedaan

+when i tried to add sections to the form it just didnt work cuz it messed with my selectors. there is still room of improvent in my selector but i fixed a few things. mainly sectio 5 was responding to it? i changed it from nth of type to child, but that didnt work on section 2

+maar de sticky button is ook uitelaar gevallen. i changed the selector to a sibling selector and it worked

+nu is de form zelf alleen nog uitelkaar gevallen

+selector aangepast. eerst met cass geprobeerd en toen class verwijders was niet helemaal zoals het oude. de width wilde niet meedoen dus moest die aanpassen.

+2e pagina gedaan, stylin gvan achtegrond wil gwn niet veel struggel met margin dus heb opgegeven

+daarna css werk
+met input in html

+js worksss slayyyyy

+js strugglen mett twee pagina dus nieuwe script toegevoefd

+label toevoegen bij input en select voor sr

+js werkt niet helemaal maar hij doet het. heel veel dubble functies en de laaste goback klopt niet

+beetje hamburger emnu gedaan
+js lukt alleen voor openen

+home knop doet noet

   ### Agenda voor meeting
   samen met je groepje opstellen